GitoriousLispBackup/eql/examples/M-modules/webkit/Tic-Tac-Toe/README.txt

 ===============

-After creating a basic Html skeleton of the GUI, any Html properties/callbacks can conveniently be set from Lisp.
+After creating a basic Html skeleton of the GUI, any Html properties/callbacks can be set from Lisp.

 No Qt knowledge required, just use the convenience functions in "h-utils.lisp".